Bach d minor, Part III

 A retrograde version of the free opening, or Toccata portion (J.S.
 Bach/Enjott Schneider, Attacot), was even published having every one of its 30 measures written backwards, note for note in reverse.
 If this is what is meant by "poetic license," maybe that license in some cases needs to be revoked.
 The purpose here, obviously, is to entertain and nothing more, simply to show that it can be done, and to make a parody out of a work of art.
-This poor composition simply got caught in the crosshairs of this fad -- and the next experiment to come down the pike may be worse.
+This poor composition simply got caught in the squeeze of some fatal experiment -- and the next experiment to come down the pike may be worse.
 The real proof of knowing this piece forwards and backwards is how well the powers at work on the page can be communicated to the listener and deliver what went through the composer's mind AS HE HEARD IT AND AS HE WROTE IT.

 As with so much of Bach's other major organ music, no autograph of this piece survives.
 The oldest copy surviving to this day traces to German organist Johann Ringk who studied organ with Bach pupils Johann Peter Kellner and Johann Christian Kittel, made many copies of early music, and played an important role in the dissemination of Bach's works.
 While it's possible that Kellner may have been the source for Ringk's copy, more surviving copies of this work are traceable to Kittel who was one of Bach's last surviving pupils.
 Ringk's copy therefore was very likely made from an earlier copy, now lost, once in the possession of Kittel, as it agrees with all the others.
 The Italian tempo marks, fermatas, and staccato dots in Ringk's copy, all of which are very unusual in pre-1740 German organ music, probably did not originate with the composer and were additions by Ringk or a later copyist.
 The title "Toccata con fuga" appearing in Ringk's copy is probably also a later addition, as most German organ compositions written in this style during this period were usually given the simple title "Praeludium."